samleighton87/NEDEN_Outlook_FEP/README.md

 # Development and validation of a non-remission risk prediction model in First Episode Psychosis: An analysis of two longitudinal studies.

-This is the R code for our manuscript and accompanying prediction web-tool.
+This is the R code for our manuscript.

 Comments are inline in the code.R and should be easy to follow.
 Any issues contact the authors.